-- 1. Selector switch - The fuel consumption meter and fuel economy meter will indicate the same unit of measurement and "mode" (mode) buttons at the same time.
+- 1. Selector switch - The fuel consumption meter and fuel economy meter will indicate the same unit of measurement.

 Fuel consumption meter

 This gauge displays the total amount of fuel consumed since the gauge was last reset.
 Press the "mode" (mode) button repeatedly until the indicator on the face of the gauge points to total "TTL" (total).
 To reset the total fuel consumption to zero, press the "set" (set)